dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 import pandas as pd
-import engarde.decorators as ed import IPython import yattag import altair as alt
+import engarde.decorators as ed import IPython import ipywidgets as widgets import yattag import altair as alt
 ```

 # Speaker selection

 This is the most important setting.
 Here you can select the speakers you wish to analyze and compare.
-See below for more information on each speaker. **Don't forget to click "Runtime" → "Run all" after changing your selection.**
+See below for more information on each speaker. **You will have to run the notebook by clicking "Runtime" → "Run all" before you can change the selection.**

 Note that the following speakers, despite having been measured by amirm, are not (yet) available in this tool: